 In the end, if you’re looking for a good wireless keyboard first and the mouse is more of an afterthought, then the MK360 would be a good buy.
 Just keep in mind that the mouse, in particular, is a very poor fit for gaming due to its size, low sensitivity, and lack of any additional functionality.

-Conclusion – The Best Wireless Keyboard and Mouse Combo of 2020
+Conclusion – The Best Wireless Keyboard And Mouse Combo For 2021

 So, all in all, which of these wireless keyboard and mouse combos comes out on top?